FauconSpartiate/Kankerdle/README.md

-# Flutter-Wordle
+# Flutter-Kankerdle

-A wordle game written with flutter
+A Kankerdle game written with flutter

 ## How to play